Harvey Specter’s style is legendary.

 - A pointed collar

-All in all, Harvey follows all the rules of conventional black tie, however there are things that you can improve upon.
+All in all, Harvey follows most of the rules of conventional black tie, however there are things that you can improve upon, to look better than Harvey in a tuxedo:

-I feel his collar is too pointed, and sticks out from under his bow tie, creating an unflattering look.
+- I feel his collar is slightly too pointed, and sticks out from under his bow tie, creating an unflattering look.
+Find a dinner shirt with a slightly more spread collar.

-On top of this, though his tuxedo shirt’s buttons are mother of pearl, he is not wearing any studs, which would complete the look.
+- Though his tuxedo shirt’s buttons are mother of pearl, he has not replaced them with tuxedo studs, which would complete the look.
+Buy tuxedo studs, and use them in place of your shirt’s buttons.

 New York can get cold.
 Really cold.

-This particular overcoat features a covered placket, meaning the jacket buttons don’t show.
+This particular overcoat (above) features a covered placket, meaning the jacket buttons don’t show.

-The jacket is likely made from wool or cashmere, and conforms to the body well.
+The jacket is likely made from wool or cashmere, and fits his body well.

-Throughout the show, he is seen to wear a multitude of overcoats in different colours, like the above pictured black, medium grey, and aubergine.
+To add to this, throughout the show, he is seen to wear a multitude of overcoats in different colours, like the below pictured black, medium grey, and aubergine.

-However, each time to finish his overcoat look, he wraps scarf, presumably made from cashmere, around his neck.
+However, each time, to finish the look, he wraps a scarf, presumably made from cashmere, around his neck.
 These scarfs include dark purple, camel and grey, and provide a stylish contrast between the rest of his outfit.

 In season 3 episode 5, Harvey wears this black trench coat.